Lac La Croix Pony

+Today, it remains a critically endangered breed; there are about 200 horses located in Ontario, Saskatchewan, Manitoba, Alberta, and British Columbia in Canada, as well as Minnesota and Wisconsin in the United States.
+The breed registry is maintained by the Ojibwe Horse Society, a registered Canadian not-for-profit.

 Characteristics

-The Lac La Croix pony is a small riding horse standing 122 to 147 cm high.
+The Ojibwe Horse is a small riding horse standing 122 to 147 cm high.
 The breed is seen in any solid color except white and cream dilutions.
 Black and bay are common, as are dun shades with primitive markings.
 They are hardy, with smooth-flowing gaits, and a reputation for being gentle and intelligent.
 It is considered the only breed matured by indigenous people in Canada.

 The breed has a broad forehead tapering to a refined muzzle.
 They have cold weather adaptations including small, well-haired ears and nostril flaps able to tighten in bad weather.
 They have low withers, a short, straight back, sloping croup and a low-set tail.
 Their cannon bones are heavy and strong.
 Their mane and tail is thick.

 Genetics

-Lac La Croix ponies were believed to be a landrace cross of Canadian horse and Spanish Colonial horse or Mustang breeding.
+Ojibwe Horses were believed to be a landrace cross of Canadian horse and Spanish Colonial horse or Mustang breeding.
+However, this proved to be incorrect by later genetic studies.
 These original horses declined to the point that by 1977 only four mares remained, at which time their bloodlines were crossed with Spanish Mustang stallions.
 Blood-typing studies conducted by Gus Cothran at the University of Kentucky indicate that the ponies have British pony ancestry as well as some Iberian horse markers.
 They are classified as an indigenous horse breed of Canada, but are at risk of a genetic bottleneck.
 A 2011 study found they had the second-lowest average effective number of alleles and allelic richness (2.83 and 4.01) among several breeds of pony breeds found in Canada.
-A 2012 study of matrilineal genetics verified Canadian horse and British pony breed ancestry, with Iberian origins indicated but more difficult to verify on account of modern Spanish Mustang crossbreeding.
+A 2012 study of matrilineal genetics verified Nordic horse and British pony breed ancestry, with Iberian origins indicated but more difficult to verify on account of modern Spanish Mustang crossbreeding.